WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
-  - If n is defined,
+  - If n is defined, then:
     - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).
     - (n / 8) is less than ($size(nt) / 8).
-  - If n is defined, the number type nt is Inn.
+  - If n is defined, then:
+    - the number type nt is Inn.

 Instr_ok/store
 - the instruction (STORE nt n? memarg) is valid with the function type [I32, nt] -> [] if:
   - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
-  - If n is defined,
+  - If n is defined, then:
     - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).
     - (n / 8) is less than ($size(nt) / 8).
-  - If n is defined, the number type nt is Inn.
+  - If n is defined, then:
+    - the number type nt is Inn.

 Instr_ok/cvtop-reinterpret
 - the instruction (CVTOP nt_1 nt_2 REINTERPRET) is valid with the function type [nt_2] -> [nt_1] if: